top of page

 Roof, roofer, roofing, contractor, construction, licensed Myrtle Beach trusted, talented, and trained

 Cedar Peak Roofing has been open since 2010.
-We have more training than I can list over the years.
+Over the years, we have accumulated extensive training and experience.
 We do everything by the book.
-We do it fast, and we do it right.
+We work quickly and efficiently.
 Compliance is not negotiable.

 Roofers must be licensed, insured, experienced, trained, trusted, and they must never cut corners.
-When details are ignored or not complied with, it puts everyone in danger.
+Ignoring details or failing to comply with regulations puts everyone at risk.

 Quality Roofing is an Imperative